junxit/us-congress-bills-115/bill.md

 - **(11)** by adding at the end the following:
   > - **(9)** *Availability of map* The map shall be on file and available for public inspection in the appropriate offices of the Bureau of Land Management.

 ## § 3.
-ZIP code designation

-Not later than 270 days after the date of the enactment of this Act, the Postal Service shall designate a single, unique ZIP Code applicable to the area encompassing only Storey County, Nevada.

-## § 4.
 Facilitation of pinyon-juniper-related projects in Lincoln County, Nevada

 - **(a)** *Facilitation of Pinyon-Juniper-Related projects*
   - **(1)** *Availability of special account under Lincoln County Land Act of 2000* Section 5(b) of the Lincoln County Land Act of 2000 (Public Law 106–298; 114 Stat.
 1048) is amended—